-Node-RED nodes for jambonz
+Node-RED nodes for jambonz platform

 This pallette contains a set of nodes that allow the user to create applications that respond to jambonz webhooks.